feature-hub/feature-hub/README.md

     React lifecyle methods can be used (if `render` returns an instance of a React component class).

-1. A DOM feature app definition's `create` method returns a feature app object with an `attachTo` method that accepts a DOM container element.
+1. A DOM Feature App definition's `create` method returns a Feature App object with an `attachTo` method that accepts a DOM container element.

     ```js